-The State News continually discloses its amateurishness by spewing forth mis-information and poor taste in commenting on campus issues and performances.
-Surely somewhere in the annals of journalism there must be outlined a code of ethics re editing.
+The State News continually discloses its amateurishness by spewing forth mis-information and poor taste in commenting on campus issues and performances. tory Mr. Segal is studying polit- Surely somewhere in the annals of journalism there must be outlined a code of ethics re editing.
 Is the State News editorial staff aware of, or influenced by, a code of ethics?
 I would first refer to the mis-information communicated to the student body regarding university policies and issues; a point in fact might be the open house policy -- where it came from, why it has gone into effect, and how it may be changed.
-Secondly, I would comment on the poor taste used in reviewing the Vienna Strauss Orchestra.
+Secondly, I would comment on the Vienna Strauss Orchestra.
 Other Michigan publications exercised discretion and objectivity in reviewing the MSU performance.
-The rather coarse analogy drawn between the Orchestra and horses (!) was another example of the low quality and blanket negativism the student body must continually I would challenge you:
+The rather coarse analogy drawn between the Orchestra and horses (!) was another example of the low quality and blanket negativism the student body must continually endure.
+I would challenge you: 1) to be accurate rather than sensational, and 2) to provide provocative and tasteful editorials rather than illstated personal opinions.
+Linda Rolfing to our courses, I promise that Sycamore, Ill., graduate student

-1) to be accurate rather than to be accurate rather that sensational, and to provide provocative and tasteful editorials rather than illstated personal opinions.
-Linda Rolfing Sycamore, Ill., graduate student a must!
-Bass Weejuns® the great penny loafer 17.99 Styled for the big men on the campus, Bass Weejuns full moc penny loafers with double leather soles and leather heels.
+a must!
+Bass Weejuns® the

+great penny loafer 17.99

+Styled for the big men on the campus, Bass Weejuns[®] full moc penny loafers with double leather soles and leather heels.
 In brown, cordovan and black smooth leather or tan grain.

 STORE FOR MEN-STREET LEVEL EAST LANSING

-Shining shimmering Christmas

-decorations are everywhere.
-Aisles are

-banked with gifts for everyone on

-your lists.
-Special little shops are

-popping up... like the Tree House at

-the Campus Center, the

-Trim-the -Home and Gourmet Shops

-both downtown and in East Lansing.
+Shining shimmering Christmas decorations are everywhere.
+Aisles are banked with gifts for everyone on your lists.
+Special little shops are popping up... like the Tree House at the Campus Center, the Trim-the -Home and Gourmet Shops both downtown and in East Lansing.

-U.S. platoon struck by N. Vietnamese tle with about 500 North Viet- 1,500 of the enemy. namese in the central highlands had been counted on the battle- Plei Djereng when it was hit on gade in fighting Sunday. fore air strikes and artillery fire north-south road route.
-U.S. the afternoon.
-Contact was brok- found. en off at dusk.
-The fighting, about 225 miles northeast of Saigon, is north-
+Tuesday, November 22, 1966 4 Michigan State News, East Lansing, Michigan U.S. platoon struck by N. Vietnamese the with about 500 North Viet- 1,500 of the enemy. namese in the central highlands Farther north, South Korean, south of Saigon.
+One platoon of field.
+Plei Djereng when it was hit on gade in fighting Sunday. namese. the afternoon.
+Contact was brake found ... en off at dusk.
+The fighting, about 225 miles